sts10/qr-forge/README.markdown

 Before I wrote this code, I wrote [a blog post](https://sts10.github.io/2018/11/26/totp-uris-qr-codes-2-factor.html) that might help you understand the problems I'm interested in here.

+## To Do

+Add ability to generate a few 6-digit codes, allowing users to confirm everything went right.
+See [this function](https://github.com/Skarlso/totp/blob/master/src/generator.rs#L9) for clues on how to do this.

-## Testing?
+### Testing?

-Not sure how.
+Not sure how to go about testing the functionality of this script as is.
 If you have ideas, create a PR or issue!